lazlowa/pypz-python/_sources/guides/ht_create_pipeline.rst.txt

 *__init__()*
 ++++++++++++

 Operators can be enhanced by plugins.
-For example, the Input-/OutputPortPlugins enable the operators to transfer data to and from each other.
+For example, the :class:`Input- <pypz.core.specs.plugin.InputPortPlugin>`/ :class:`OutputPortPlugins <pypz.core.specs.plugin.OutputPortPlugin>` enable the operators to transfer data to and from each other.
 Hence, we need to create the :class:`KafkaChannelInputPort <pypz.plugins.kafka_io.ports.KafkaChannelInputPort>` plugin in the ctor of the operator.